-When it comes to the returns, crypto lending platforms promise annual yields between 8% and 10%.
+When it comes to the returns, the top crypto lending platforms promise annual yields between 8% and 10%.

-Many crypto lending platforms offer an interest-type of investment account, which gives you instant access to your investment.
+Many bitcoin lending platforms offer an interest-type of investment account, which gives you instant access to your investment.

 Earning 10% interest while being able to withdraw your money anytime sounds like a dream right?

-All of the following P2P crypto lending platforms offer investment opportunities for crypto-backed loans.
+All of the following top crypto lending platforms offer investment opportunities for crypto-backed loans.
 Let’s have a look at what the platforms offer as well as the pros and cons of investing there.

 |Crypto Lending Platform||Average Interest||Max.
 LTV|

-CoinLoan, an Estonian platform, serves borrowers looking to lend money and deposit their cryptos as collateral and investors who are seeking secured investments backed by the digital cryptocurrency.
+CoinLoan, an Estonian P2P crypto lending platform, serves borrowers looking to lend money for profit and deposit their cryptos as collateral and investors who are seeking secured investments backed by the digital cryptocurrency.

 We know CoinLoan was founded in 2016, and that the platform is operated by a company called ExFinance OÜ, which is authorized and regulated by the Estonian Financial Inspection.
 Beyond this, however, we can’t find much more information on this business.